Passion to mentor early stage researchers

 Building on these learnings coupled with those of my own, I am developing a very hands-on teaching methodology that starts off with the intuition behind the approaches explained using real-world or toy examples.
 I then move to explaining the fundamental approaches in significant depth and also present the state-of-the-art approaches to apprise the students of the recent developments.
 This introduces them to a whole spectrum of solution available for a problem at hand.
 Additionally, to get the students to ponder and question the concepts rather than simply accepting them on their face values, I challenge them with several (voluntary) pop quizzes.
 Thus far, I have had interesting and positive experience with such an approach as I have seen some students putting in extra efforts to try and answer such quizzes and debate their reasoning either amongst the peers or with me.

-Testimonials from my mentees
+Testimonials from my students

 Check out what my current and past students and mentees have to say about me.